ramigs/nuxt-fauna-article/nuxt-fauna.md

 npm run generate
 ```

-And that's it!
-You have now a working static site in the `dist` folder, that can
+And that's it! 👏 You have now a working static site in the `dist` folder, that
-be served directly from a CDN 👏
+can be served directly from a CDN.

 ![Repo Catalogue](./fauna-repo-catalogue.png)